plone/documentation/docs/install/install-backend-from-packages-step-by-step.md

 ---

-(installation-backend-from-packages-step-by-step-start-label)=
+(install-backend-from-packages-step-by-step-start-label)=

-# Install Plone backend from its Packages – Step-by-step
+# Install Plone backend from its packages – step-by-step

 For system requirements and pre-requisites for the installation see {ref}`install-source-system-requirements-label`.

-We install the Plone backend with `pip`, `cookiecutter-zope-instance`, `mxdev` and other developer tools.
+We install the Plone backend with `pip`, `cookiecutter-zope-instance`, `mxdev`, and other developer tools.

 ```{note}
 There will be one single cookiecutter template to install both backend and frontend from its packages.